jaredbeck/sexp2ruby/README.md

 sexp2ruby
 =========

-sexp2ruby generates ruby from RubyParser-compatible S-expressions.
+`sexp2ruby` generates ruby from RubyParser S-expressions.
 It is a fork of [ruby2ruby][1] with slightly different goals.

 - Generates ruby that follows [ruby-style-guide][3] where possible